isel-jao/nuggets/javascript/markdowns/array.md

 - `arr.filter(function)` -> returns a new array with the elements of arr for which function returns true
 - `arr.reduce(function)` -> returns a single value by executing function for each element in arr
 - `arr.every(function)` -> returns true if function returns true for all elements in arr
-- `arr.some(function)` -> returns true if function returns true for at least one element in arrS
+- `arr.some(function)` -> returns true if function returns true for at least one element in arr